Lourdle/PSFExpand/Documentation/APIs/PSFExtHandler_ExtractFileToDirectory_en.md

 A valid PSF handle.
 The handle must be the return value of [PSFExtHandler_OpenFile](PSFExtHandler_OpenFile_en.md) or [PSFExtHandler_OpenFileEx](PSFExtHandler_OpenFileEx_en.md) or [PSFExtHandler_CopyHandle](PSFExtHandler_CopyHandle_en.md).

 `[in] pTargetFileName`
 Target filename.
-Provide a full filename within the PSF file to extract. not case sensitive.
+Provide a full filename within the PSF file to extract.
+Not case sensitive.

 `[in, optional] pOutDir`
 Optional.
 Relative or absolute path to the folder where the output files are stored.
 If NULL, output the file to the current processing directory of the program.